basvdijk/DomustoDash/README.md

 #### Theme: `lcd`, color-scheme: `yellow`
 ![DumustoDash screenshot](http://usto.nl/misc/domusto/theme-lcd-yellow.png)

-## Warning
-Please use DomustoDash on your own risk.
-This dashboard is under heavy development.
-Your own created themes and widgets might become broken during updates on DomoticzDash.

 ## Installation
 Clone this repo to a server hosting your dashboard.
 This can be any server capable of serving files and html e.g. Apache, NGINX.